SoundSliced/post_frame/README.md

 # post_frame

-`post_frame` is a Flutter package that provides a utility to execute actions after the first frame is rendered, making it easy to schedule work that depends on layout or widget tree completion.
+`post_frame` is a Flutter package that provides utilities to execute actions after the first frame is rendered, making it easy to schedule work that depends on layout or widget tree completion.
+It also supports waiting for `ScrollController` metrics and end-of-frame passes for precise timing.

 ## Installation